These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 SGAP (super gluteal artery perforator) flap and IGAP (inferior gluteal artery perforator) flap Types of breast reconstruction that use fat and skin taken from the upper or lower buttock.

-Side effect Unwanted effect of treatments.
+Side effect Unwanted effect of treatment.

 Silicone implant A type of breast implant filled with silicone gel.
 Used in breast reconstruction.